opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

    connected to a _Data_ node, and nodes of a single kind are never connected directly.
 2. Graph is directed - every edge in the graph has a direction.
-3. Graph "begins" and "ends" with a _Data_ kind of node.
+3. Graph "begins" and "ends" with a _Data_ kind of nodes.
 4. A _Data_ node can have only a single writer and multiple readers.
 5. An _Operation_ node may have multiple inputs, though every input must have an unique _port number_ (among inputs).